 What Does This Mean for Arizona Residents?

 The latest extension means that Arizona’s residents will have more time to gather the necessary documents and visit an MVD or Authorized Third Party location, like FooteWork, to obtain their Travel Credential.
 These documents include a Primary Document, such as a U.S. Birth Certificate, U.S. Passport, or Permanent Resident card, among others; and 2 documents to prove your physical Arizona address, such as a utility bill or bank statement.
 Arizona does not require your Social Security Card to be provided, but your Social Security number must be listed on your application.
 A full list of accepted documents can be found here.

-Travel Credentials can be issued at our Prescott, Prescott Valley, Cottonwood, and – coming soon! – Flagstaff locations.
+Travel Credentials can be issued at all of our locations: Prescott, Prescott Valley, Cottonwood, Williams, and Flagstaff!
 Come in and see us or book an appointment here.